On the Stability and Convergence of Physics Informed Neural Networks: Elliptic problems

 \subsubsection{\it Convergence of the minimisers}

 In this subsection, we discuss the convergence properties of the discrete minimisers.
-Given the regularity properties of the elliptic problem and in the absence of training, it is possible to show the following convergence result.
+Given the regularity properties of the elliptic problem and in the absence of training, it is possible to show the following convergence result which follows from the elliptic regularity and Proposition 4.

-\begin{theorem}[Estimate in $H^2$] Let $ \mathcal{E}_{\ell} $ be the energy functionals defined in \eqref{deltaEnergies} and let $ (u_\ell) , $ $u_\ell \in V_{\ell}, $ be a sequence of minimisers of $ \mathcal{E}_\ell .$ Then, if $u$ is the exact solution of \eqref{ellipticPDE},
+\begin{theorem}[Estimate in $H^2$] Let $ \mathcal{E}_{\ell} $ be the energy functionals defined in \eqref{deltaEnergies} and let $ (u_\ell) , $ $u_\ell \in V_{\ell}, $ be a sequence of minimisers of $ \mathcal{E}_\ell .$ Then, if $u$ is the exact solution of \eqref{EllipticPDE},

-and furthermore,
+and furthermore, $u_\ell \rightarrow u, \;\; \; \textrm{in} \;\: H^2(\Omega)\, .$

-\end{theorem} \begin{proof} Let $u\in H^2_0(\Omega) $ be the unique solution of \eqref{EllipticPDE}.
+\end{theorem} \begin{proof} Let $u \in H^2(\Omega) \cap H^1_0(\Omega) $ be the unique solution of \eqref{EllipticPDE}.
 Consider the sequence of minimisers $(u_\ell)\, .$ Obviously,

 Then,